 Are they certified through the roofing materials manufacturer?
 At what level?
 And where are they getting their materials?
 Call the manufacturer to check out your commercial contractor and ensure the manufacturer’s warranty will cover you.

 It’s easy for a salesperson to claim they hold a certification, knowing the vast majority of people do not fact-check to verify or ensure the certificate is current.
 Fortunately, most manufacturers make it easy by listing their certified installers on their websites.
-Peak Roofing & Construction is certified in Johns Manville, Carlisle, Verisico, and Mulehide commercial roofing materials.
+Peak Roofing & Construction is certified in Johns Manville, Carlisle, Versico, and Mulehide commercial roofing materials.
 These certifications reassure customers that the contractor has experience working with the manufacturer’s products, installs them correctly, and has a healthy business history with the manufacturer.

 Do they have the same crew install any roof system, or do their crews specialize and work on specific types?